How much does law school cost?

 Grants and Scholarships

 Many students do not pay “sticker price” for law school but rather receive grants and scholarships that reduce their tuition (discounted tuition).
-Most of these grants and scholarships are merit-based, meaning they are determined primarily based on CGPA and LSAT scores.
+Most of these grants and scholarships are merit-based, meaning they are determined primarily based on UGPA (undergraduate grade-point average) and LSAT scores.
 Schools must report the percentage of students receiving grants and scholarships and the 25th, 50th and 75th percentile grant amounts on their ABA Standard 509 Information Report.
 Students can always find this information by clicking the words “ABA Required Disclosures” which usually appear on a law school’s website or typing in “509” into the search bar on the law school’s website.
 Always check the financial aid page of a law school’s website to learn if there are any additional scholarship opportunities available through a separate application procedure.
 The most common of these are for students interested in practicing public interest law.

-Not many law school scholarship opportunities exist through outside organizations, but Discover Law has a list of several diversity scholarships to consider.
+Limited law school scholarship opportunities exist through outside organizations, but AccessLex has a databank of scholarships that is worth reviewing.